 Interactive Lessons With Insert Learning

 InsertLearning is a Chrome extension that turns websites into interactive lessons.
-As long as students have a Google login and password, a Chromebook or Chrome extension on a computer, they can login or be assigned an assignment by the teacher through Google Classroom.
-The website text can be highlighted and sticky notes, videos, questions and discussions inserted to create a very interactive lesson between student and teacher.
+As long as students have a Google login and password, a Chromebook or Chrome extension on a computer, they can log in or be assigned an assignment by the teacher through Google Classroom.
+The website text can be highlighted and sticky notes, videos, questions, and discussions are inserted to create a very interactive lesson between student and teacher.

 - Be able to use the Google Chrome Extension Insert Learning.

 - Be able to complete the lesson assigned to them by their teacher.

 - Be able to create their own interactive lesson.